code-warrior/examples--game-design--mwd-230--uhart--fall-2019/processing-from-the-terminal/README.md

    if [ $# -eq 1 ]; then
       /usr/local/bin/processing-java --sketch=$(pwd)/"$1" --run
    else
-      echo 'The Processing command has failed.
-Check the syntax of your command and try again.' fi
+      echo 'Only the Processing command was found on the command line.
+The path to the sketch much also be included.' fi
 }
 ```